Prath07/Carisma/DESIGN/README.md

 ## Future Roadmap
 Post-MVP1, Carisma can expand in various ways:
 * **Gamification**: Introduce a gamification aspect and allow users to earn points, badges and create leaderboards for top contributions
+* **Improved Profile Settings**: Build upon MVP1 to allow users to create profile pictures and more
 * **Improved UI/UX**: Build upon MVP1 to enhance the UI and UX of Carisma
 * **Commenting and Sharing**: Allow users to comment on and share posts
 * **Event-page**: A section where users can create public events for upcoming car meets and auto shows